-- Rename the file as per this example: NPS-your initials-filename (you can use hyphen or underscore)
+Rename the file as per this example: your name-number-description of image.jpg (you can use hyphen or underscore)

 Media – how you bring your files to the meeting:

-Files maybe uploaded to our dropbox or emailed directly to Gina.
+Files maybe uploaded to our dropbox or emailed directly.
 See the newsletter for details.